reel2bits/reel2bits/docs/installation/external_dependencies.rst

     sudo -u reel2bits -H psql

 Unless you give a superuser access to the database user, you should also enable some extensions on your database server.
-Tose are required for reel2bits to work properly:
+Those are required for reel2bits to work properly:

 .. code-block:: shell